 C22.
 Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

 D. TRANSFER ADMISSION

 Fall Applicants

 D1.
-Does you ur institution enroll t transfer students?
-Yes
+Does your institution enroll transfer students?

 If 'yes', may transfer students earn credit by transferring credits earned from course work completed at other colleges/universities?